Political Science

 Students talking together

-Political Science students have many opportunities to learn from experts in the classroom—like our Warburg Chair in International Relations—and to attend leadership-focused events with visionaries like Former Secretary of State Hillary Rodham Clinton and Gloria Steinem.
-Students also intern for local and national politicians, government agencies, and advocacy groups here in Boston—all just a short walk or T ride from campus.
+In the classroom, you’ll have the chance to learn from experts like our Warburg Chair in International Relations.
+Outside the classroom, you'll have the opportunity to gain real-world experience.
+You can intern for local and national politicians, government agencies, and advocacy groups in Boston.
+They are all a short walk or T ride from campus.

-What can you do with a Bachelor’s degree in Political Science?
+What Can You Do with a Bachelor's Degree in Political Science?

-Other career paths for BA in Political Science degree holders include:
+Other career paths our degree holders include:

 • Policy Analyst